AdaCore/training_material/courses/one_day_overview/240_tasking.rst

     end select;
   end loop;

-.. container:: speakernote

-   Task will wait up to 50 seconds for "Receive_Message", print a message, and then enter the loop Without the "exit" it will print the message and wait another 50 seconds, and so on
+*Task will wait up to 50 seconds for* :ada:`Receive_Message`. *If no message is received, it will write to the console, and then restart the loop.
+(If the* :ada:`exit` *wasn't there, the loop would exit the first time no message was received.)*

 ------------------------------------------
 Calling an Entry With a Delay Protection